drelhaj/Java_WordCloud_LogLikelihood/README.md

 # LogLikelihood Java Word Clouds
-Java tool to create word clouds using log Likelihood and word frequencies.
-Log Likelihood is calculated for a word between two large corpora
+Java tool to create word clouds using log Likelihood and word frequencies (or any other weight values).
+Log Likelihood is calculated for a word between two large corpora input that could be in any language.
 The tool is language independent and was tested on Arabic and English

 The system takes source and reference corpora text files as input and calculate log likelihood and frequencies for a set of keywords input from the user side.
-The system creates word clouds using java and the output also supports d3 Javascript word clouds which is provided alongside this project, check the llhCloud folder for the javascript and data.csv files, the javascript file has been modified to support log likelihood values as the keywords weight, basically the bigger the value the larger the text.
+The system creates word clouds using java and I also provide file for d3 Javascript word clouds alongside this project, check the llhCloud folder for the javascript and data.csv files, the javascript file has been modified to support log likelihood values as the keywords weight, basically the bigger the value the larger the text.

-The java word clouds include a tooltip text feature to show the frquency and log likelihood value for each keyword.
+The java word clouds include a tooltip text feature to show the value of the weight used.

 # Requirements
 * Requires java to run, the system was not tested on Java 8 but considering the library used it should run smoothly.